ppati000/pg-update-interest-group-demo/README.md

 Keeping old versions is necessary for transaction isolation.
 This way a `SELECT` does not need to acquire a lock.

-# 2 Updating rows concurrently
+# 2 Concurrent UPDATE operations

-## 2.1 Updating a single row concurrently

 Let's update the row in two terminals: